bhubie/talks/blazor-render-modes/slides/slides.md

 <!--

   - Here is some code that shows how to use it.
-    - Inject into the component the ApplicationState class
+    - [click] Inject into the component the ApplicationState class
-    - Next, check if the value exists
+    - [click] Next, check if the value exists in the Persistent component state
+    - [click] if we dont have it - get it from the service
-    - Then to hook it all up and persist it, Register a call back, then inside that callback, persist the state, persisting it as a Json object encrypyed
+    - [click] Then to hook it all up and persist it, Register a call back, then inside that callback, persist the state, persisting it as a Json object encrypted

   (Demo Persisted StatePage)
 -->